fdazen/fda-documentation/yield_management.md

 ![73.png]({{site.baseurl}}/images/73.png)

- - To see how the Yield is changing the rates, you will need to go into the _Daily Rate Grid_: you can see what has been changed from the different color the rates will have.
+ - To see rate changes being effective, you will need to go into the _Daily Rate Grid_: you will be able to notice the rate changes, as the latter will appear in a different color from the Base Rate.

 ![74.png]({{site.baseurl}}/images/74.png)

- **NOTE**: the Yield Manager won't override rates that have been manually changed in the  _Daily Rate Grid_, so make sure that the rate has not been edited on the grid, otherwise the Yield won't work!
+ **NOTE**: the Yield Manager won't override rates that have been manually changed in the  _Daily Rate Grid_, so make sure that the rate has not been previously edited on the grid, otherwise the Yield won't work!